-A method marked with the nonobjc attribute cannot override a method marked with the objc attribute.
+A method marked with the nonobjc attribute can't override a method marked with the objc attribute.
 However, a method marked with the objc attribute can override a method marked with the nonobjc attribute.
-Similarly, a method marked with the nonobjc attribute cannot satisfy a protocol requirement for a method marked with the objc attribute.
+Similarly, a method marked with the nonobjc attribute can't satisfy a protocol requirement for a method marked with the objc attribute.